cisagov/ScubaGear/README.md

 Create Powershell Session is failed using OAuth
 ```

 If you see this error message it means that basic authentication needs to be enabled on the client computer running the automation scripts.
 The automation relies on the Microsoft Security & Compliance PowerShell environment for Defender information.
 Security & Compliance PowerShell connections, unlike other services used by the ExchangeOnlineManagement module, required basic authentication to be enabled on the local machine for versions of ExchangeOnlineManagement prior to Version 3.
-To resolve the need for basic authentication you should update to the latest ExchangeOnlineManagement module.
-Instructions for updating the module are [here](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#updates-for-the-exo-v3-module).
+To resolve the need for basic authentication you should run the .\SetUp.ps1 script to install the latest ExchangeOnlineManagement module.

 ### Exchange Online maximum connections error
 If when running the tool against Exchange Online, you see the error below in the Powershell window, follow the instructions in this section.